 Changes apply for L, P1 and P2 drivers - find out how this will affect you.

-Penalties for driver licence disqualification are changing in late 2017, to reduce unauthorised driving.
+Penalties for driver licence disqualification have changed to reduce unauthorised driving.

 Learners can now use one of three new apps to record, display and submit log book hours.

 In this section...

 The class of licence you need depends on what type of vehicle you wish to drive.
 All states and territories in Australia have the same licence classes.